-Mercury is the closest planet to the Sun and is also the smallest of the eight planets in our solar system.
-For every 2 orbits of the Sun, which takes around 88 Earth days, Mercury completes three rotations of its axis.
-It is gravitationally locked and this rotation is unique to the solar system.
 Every seven years or so, Mercury can be seen from Earth passing across the face of the Sun.
 This happens because Mercury’s orbit is inclined by 7 degrees to the plane of Earth’s orbit and its known as a transit.
-The next transit of Mercury is on May 9, 2016 and will be visible from Europe after noon.
+The next transit of Mercury is on November 12/13th, 2032 and will be visible from Europe after noon.

 Size of Mercury compared to the Earth

 Cool Facts about Mercury

 - Mercury has been known to humanity since ancient times and although its discovery date is unknown, the first mentions of the planet are believed to be around 3000 BC by the Sumerians.